 To record the solution exchange process, use the NIS (N-I-S) Elements imaging program ensuring that the applied pressure is not too high [1].
 Then slowly inject the buffer solution into the second inlet of the microfluidic device [2].
 Videographer: This step is important NOTE: As per the author’s request section 4 is separated and is divided into two steps.

-SCREEN: Software is being opened.

 Talent inserting the syringe into the channel and pushing the plunger.

 Observe a decrease in the fluorescent signal at a rate that depends on the pressure applied to the syringe [2]